iipc/awesome-web-archiving/README.md

 * [The Archive Browser](https://archivebrowser.c3.cx/) - The Archive Browser is a program that lets you browse the contents of archives, as well as extract them.
 It will let you open files from inside archives, and lets you preview them using Quick Look.
 WARC is supported.
 (OSX only, Proprietary app)

+* [The Unarchiver](http://unarchiver.c3.cx/unarchiver) - Program to extract the contents of many archive formats, inclusive of WARC, to a file system.
+Free variant of The Archive Browser.
+(OSX only, Proprietary app)

 #### Analysis

 * [ArchiveSpark](https://github.com/helgeho/ArchiveSpark) (Stable) - An Apache Spark framework (not only) for Web Archives that enables easy data processing, extraction as well as derivation.